Different types of contraceptives for preventing pregnancy

 Sterilization

-Asides from the conception methods listed above, some couples adopt the natural method whereby the woman tracks her menstrual cycle and avoid sexual intercourse during the "fertile phase".
+Aside from the conception methods listed above, some couples adopt the natural method, whereby the woman tracks her menstrual cycle and avoids sexual intercourse during the "fertile phase.".

-Women note different symptom and changes during their ovulation that helps them track their fertile phase.
+Women note different symptoms and changes during their ovulation, which helps them track their fertile phase.
 However, it might not always be accurate.

 You can learn all about the menstrual cycle and track your cycle if you want to try this contraception method.